kmcintyre/Snapyelp/README.md

 ## Scope

-This project intent is the initial bundle for instagator.com
+This project intent is the initial bundle

 ## Stack